 Google offers cloud spreadsheets– known as “Google sheets” — this could be used as an online spreadsheet trading journal, it is a step up from Microsoft excel as a trading journal.

 We don’t recommend it.
 You will not get the full benefit of trade journaling if you use the Google sheets template as opposed to high-quality trading software such as TraderSync.

 The second version of the Google Sheets template is introduced as follows:

 “The purpose of this spreadsheet is to help Forex traders to save their trades on a weekly, or monthly basis, to let them update every order or position as soon as the status is modified.
 This file helps any trader in monitoring his trading.”

 But, right at the start, the Google Sheets template misses the ‘why’ of stock trade journaling.
 A trading journal isn’t intended to “monitor” trading (it’s not even clear what that means exactly).

 A trading journal is intended for analysis, to enable you to find patterns in your trading and learn how to improve performance.
 Part of this is to track your trading psychology – the emotions that helped to trigger the trade.

 Because it seeks to “monitor,” it’s not surprising that the Google Sheets template doesn’t enable this kind of analysis.
-Instead, there are input fields for basic trade information, stops data, and means of calculating risk on trades.
+Instead, there are input fields for basic trade information, stop data, and means of calculating risk-on trades.
 All of this is useful and necessary, of course, but it’s only part of the whole.